rubys/showcase/README.md

 same heat.

 This application manages showcase events, from data entry to scheduling, to generating of printed reports.
-It can even be accessed by participants on the day of the event to see the list of heats.
+It can also be accessed by participants on the day of the event to see the list of heats, and by judges to enter scores.

 # Getting up and running - bare metal, one event